agarciangulo/Task-Manager-5.8/docs/SPIKE_ARCHITECTURE.md

 ```
 From: john@company.com
 Subject: Today's update
+Body:

+Acme Corp:
+- Had my daily standup with the team
+- Reviewed the Q4 contract proposal
+- Sent invoice to accounting

+Beta Industries:
-Body: Today I finished the quarterly report (finally!) and had my daily standup
+- Finished the quarterly report (finally!)
-with the Acme team.
-Tomorrow I need to send 5 follow-up emails to clients -
+- Tomorrow I need to send 5 follow-up emails - this is urgent!

-this is urgent!
-Also, I said the budget review was due Wednesday but it's
+Also, I said the budget review was due Wednesday but it's actually Thursday.
-actually Thursday.
 ```

 **Example Output:**